AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark/02-formal_methods.rst

   - Modular analysis with no missing alarms is better for :dfn:`formal verification`

 ---------------------------------------
-Comparing Techniques on a Simple Code
+Comparing Techniques on Simple Code
 ---------------------------------------

 * Consider a simple loop-based procedure